 What causes Lymphedema?

-Secondary lymphedema is caused by some other issue that affects the lymphatic system.
-For example, breast cancer surgery and radiation therapy can damage the lymph nodes in the axilla which results in swelling of the arm.
-Veno-lymphedema is another example of secondary lymphedema.
+- Secondary Lymphedema.
+Secondary Lymphedema is caused by some other issue that affects the lymphatic system.
+Venous insufficiency is another example of secondary Lymphedema (Veno-Lymphedema).

 What are symptoms of Lymphedema?

 Lymphedema most commonly occurs in the legs and arms and tends to be a chronic condition.
-Besides swelling, symptoms can include skin changes such as hardening, thickening, redness, pain, discomfort and recurrent infection.
+Swelling is the most common sign or symptom of Lymphedema.
+Additional symptoms can be present:

 What are treatments for Lymphedema?